amnn/typed-geomlab-report/report.md

 We chose not to build upon this type system because compared to HM, there is less literature on its efficient implementation.
 Furthermore, in the spirit of \textit{GeomLab} being a teaching language, we wish to avoid introducing concepts like type intersection and negation whose benefits are perhaps not as great as product and union types for the programmer.

-An attempt to build a type system for \textit{Erlang}\ \cite{marlow1997practical} builds on and simplifies the idea of inferring types by solving systems of constraints \cite{mishra1985declaration,aiken1993type,aiken1994soft}.
-In \textit{Erlang}, product types have a tagged tuple representation that resembles \textit{GeomLab's}, with the tag in the tuple's first slot.
+Finally, Marlow and Wadler \cite{marlow1997practical} build on and simplify the idea of inferring types by solving systems of constraints \cite{mishra1985declaration,aiken1993type,aiken1994soft} in a type system for \textit{Erlang}.
+Product types in \textit{Erlang} have a tagged tuple representation that resembles \textit{GeomLab's}, with the tag in the tuple's first slot.
 The proposed type system avoids the discriminativity problem pragmatically by treating those tagged tuples specially.

+\section{Conclusion}

+In this dissertation we extended Hindley and Milner's type system to statically capture the specifications programmers are used to maintaining in dynamic programming languages.
+We focused on the types of data structures: Noticing that they are usually built up from a small suite of base constructors, we sought to express their types as similarly compositional.

+Perhaps the most trying aspect of this project was finding a notion of \textit{type union}.
+On the one hand, constraints involving unrestricted type unions require \textit{semi-unification} to solve, which is known to be undecidable, in general\ \cite{kfoury1993undecidability}.
+On the other hand, if we impose too many restrictions on which types can appear together in unions, we lose expressivity. \textit{Discriminative types} offered a reasonable middle ground (Definition\ \ref{def:discrim}, page\ \pageref{def:discrim}).

-Finally, Cartwright and Fagan extend HM\ \cite{cartwright1991soft} to model constraints over types in a manner solvable by unification.
+We based our work on that of Cartwright and Fagan\ \cite{cartwright1991soft} who extended HM to model constraints over types in a manner solvable by unification.
 Their goal was to create a \textit{soft} type system that introduces runtime checks when unification fails instead of rejecting programs.
 However, their techniques proved to be intuitive and easily extensible when applied to a traditional ``hard'' type system and were invaluable for our work.

+We also owe a debt of thanks to Didier \text{R\'emy}\ \cite{Remy/records91}, for his encoding of record types.
+It is his ``simple'' encoding that forms the basis of Cartwright and Fagan's soft type system, and his full encoding that we altered in this dissertation to permit infinite families of types (Section\ \ref{sec:tagged-variants}) in a similar fashion to Cartwright and Fagan's adaptation.

+\textit{Case types} (Section\ \ref{sec:case-types}) are our contribution to the field.
+We build up a context by paying attention to the arms of case expressions we recursed into before type checking an expression, and the type it is assigned applies only within this context.
+Being able to describe types whose behaviour differs by context grants us a greater degree of flexibility over \textit{discriminative types}.
+We use this flexibility to infer the types of many common data structures from the patterns that destructure them, and the way their constituent parts are used.

+As well as an algorithm for type assignment with \textit{case types}, a prototype implementation for \textit{GeomLab} is provided (Appendix\ \ref{app:listings}), based on an optimised implementation of Hindley--Milner\ \cite{oleg13ocamltc}.

 \section{Future Work}

-In this dissertation we extended Hindley and Milner's type system to statically capture the specifications programmers are used to maintaining in dynamic programming languages.
-We focused on the types of data structures.
-Noticing that they are usually built up from a small suite of base constructors, we sought to express their types as similarly compositional.

-To this end, we presented a type assignment algorithm capable of inferring many common data structures, by inspecting how they are pattern matched on, using ``case types'' (Section\ \ref{sec:case-types}), a solution we have not been able to find replicated in the literature.
-However, the work presented thus far only develops core ideas.
-There are many avenues that must be explored in order to build a fully-fledged type system, a few of which we detail below.
+This dissertation only develops the core ideas behind \textit{case types}.
+There are many avenues that must be explored in order to build a fully-fledged type system from these ideas; we detail a few below.

 \subsection{Errors}